esa/polyhedral-gravity-model/README.md

 is impossible if not **explicitly** disabled to create an invalid `Polyhedron`.
 You can disable/ enable this setting via the optional `integrity_check` flag and can even automatically repair the ordering via `HEAL`.
-As advanced user/ when you "know the mesh", you want to disable this check (via `DISABLE`) due to the additional runtime overhead!
+If you are confident that your mesh is defined correctly (e.g. checked once with the integrity check) you can disable this check (via `DISABLE`) to avoid the additional runtime overhead of the check.

 ```python
 cube_polyhedron = Polyhedron(